Note: Discontinued. See reviews of the latest models.

 Although it remains, strictly speaking, a portable device, once installed it's unlikely that most owners will be eager to move it between vehicles.
 Aside from having to reinstall the power cord, the Cheetah GPS mirror's size can be an issue.
 At its widest points it measures 12.5 inches, and it's 3.5 inches tall.
 Even accounting for dimensional curvature, it's a 37-square-inch mirror.
 For comparison, a 2009 Nissan 350Z roadster's mirror, a good-sized unit, measures 10.5 by 3.125 inches, about 33 square inches.

 The Cheetah GPS mirror's generous width caused it to immobilize one or both sun visors on five of the seven new vehicles we tested it in.
 Aside from the 350Z, that included two Hondas, an Audi A8L and a Jaguar XF.
 Not surprisingly, XXL-size vehicles were an easier fit; both the Infiniti QX 56 and Ford F250 Super Duty accommodated the mirror without compromising the driver's sun visor.
-Those contemplating the Cheetah mirror may wish to consider whether they're willing to give up one or more visors in trade.

 The Cheetah red light camera detector clearly was designed around a right-hand-drive vehicle.
 For instance, two primary controls, the volume and on/off switches, are both located on the right, making them more easily accessible by the passenger than the driver.
 The power switch is buried in the top right corner of the mirror, making it a long reach for some belted-in drivers.
 Fortunately, the cigarette lighter plug has an on/off switch, useful to avoid having to fumble for the mirror's switch.